 Rumours have been flying around the woods recently that we have some visitors, some visitors from France.
 They are a collective, a small anarchist commune of boar, in search of a home to live away from what they call ‘the restrictions of the sty’.

 Adair was led by the track to a nook.
 Suddenly he was distracted by a heady waft of fragrance, as if the earth was breathing on him.
 It smelt, triumphantly, of garlic.
 Looking down he saw the floor was filled with classical curves and curls of green, beautiful locks which cover the ground like music covers air.
 He stepped lightly through the scene, watching the painting beginning to move.

 Phwoar that smells good Like Pesto pounded by a pestle

 Stinky Beasts A little sleepy now

 It had been a long day, waking up, eating, schooling and tracking, he couldn’t help but think how comfy the wild garlic looked.
 The heady aroma made its way up the nose and down to the back of the throat.
-Drizzle which had turned to mizzle, had now fizzled and the sky had cleared.
+The drizzle which had turned to mizzle, had now fizzled and the sky had cleared.
 There were sunbeams making their way through the passages and branches of the trees.
-Adair lay down, spreading his body, pointing his toes, stretching his fingers, tipping his back and raising his chin to the sky.
+Adair lay down, spreading his body, pointing his toes, stretching his fingers, tipping his head back and raising his chin to the sky.
 Eyes shut to the known world and Adair became a dreaming plant.
 As the boy started to become sated by sleep, the green around him started to move.
-First, they wriggled, then they started growing, moving upwards like a snake charmed, until they started to curl around Adair’s body.
+First, they wriggled, then started growing, moving upwards like a charmed snake, until they started to curl around Adair’s body.
 Forming handshakes with each other they moved up around his limbs, securing his body to the earth, fastening him, swallowing him.
 Soon all that was left of Adair that wasn’t green was his head.
 He lay there asleep, unaware.

 What is this then?